Jon Gosselin: Relationships

 In January 2012, Gosselin began dating Liz Jannetta, a divorced mother of three who works with computers.
 The relationship lasted for two years, as they broke up in September 2014 after they made an appearance on the VH1 reality show Couples Therapy.

 In July 2015, it was reported that Gosselin had been in a relationship with a registered nurse named Colleen Conrad.
 They dated from October 2014 to February 2021.

+In December 2024, Gosselin and his fiancé Stephanie Lebo revealed in an Entertainment Tonight interview that they had recently gotten engaged after dating for three years.

 Career

 In February 2011, Gosselin was working for Green Pointe Energy in Pennsylvania, installing solar panels.
 In September 2013, he was a waiter at two restaurants in Pennsylvania, near his home in Robeson Township.
 He was later reported to become a maitre d' at one of the restaurants.

 As of December 2016, Gosselin worked at T.G.I.
-Friday's in Lancaster, Pennsylvania as a prep cook eight hours a week.
+Friday's in Lancaster, Pennsylvania as a prep cook eight hours a week and gives his paycheck to charity.

 As of May 2020, Gosselin works as an IT director at a private, non-profit healthcare facility.